openwdl/wdl/SPEC.md

 1. They have the same number of members.
 2. Their members' names are identical.
-3. The type of each member in the source struct is coercible to the type of the member with the same name in the target struct
+3. The type of each member in the source struct is coercible to the type of the member with the same name in the target struct.

 <details>
 <summary>